-The following is a list of frequently asked questions (FAQ) about noise complaints and the answers to the FAQ about noise complaints.
+The following is a list of frequently asked questions (FAQ) about noise complaints.

 Do you use decibel levels to measure noise from loud parties and other disturbances?

 No, a decibel measure is not taken in this case.
 The intent of the Community Standard Bylaw is to allow people to enjoy themselves without causing a disturbance to their neighbours.
 A decibel reading is not effective in measuring the impact noise levels have on others.

 What can I do to stop noise from a loud party?